codeswitchstudio/team-profile-maker/README.md

 To install the necessary dependencies for this application, run `npm i` in your terminal from the root directory of the project folder.
 This will install all required packages listed in the package.json file.

-This application uses [Inquirer](https://www.npmjs.com/package/inquirer)for collecting input from the user and [Jest](https://jestjs.io/) for running the unit tests.
+This application uses [Inquirer](https://www.npmjs.com/package/inquirer) for collecting input from the user and [Jest](https://jestjs.io/) for running the unit tests.

 Please check the [Inquirer documentation](https://www.npmjs.com/package/inquirer#installation) and [JEST Getting Started page](https://jestjs.io/docs/getting-started) for specific installation details.